-The vast majority of target archery competitions involves shooting a set number of arrows at each of one, two, three or even four distinct distances while aiming at a set sized for the distance face (or target).
+The vast majority of target archery competitions involves shooting a set number of arrows at each of one, two, three or even four distinct distances while aiming at a face (the multi-coloured circular thing) of set size for that distance.
 The field will be as flat as is possible.
 The arrows are shot in ends (your turn) of 3 or 6 arrows (3 at the shorter, 6 at the longer distances).
 These ends are shot in a very formal manner with a time limit which minimizes any possibility of injury and delay.
 A series of whistles or coloured lights (not dissimilar to traffic lights) are used to keep competitors appraised of how long they have left to shoot and when its safe to collect arrows respectively.
 Competitors are split by type of bow type, gender and age group and in most competitions the winner of each sub group is the person with the largest score.

 Alternatively (as showcased in the Olympics) you can shoot in a knockout competition called a Head to Head where archers shoot directly against an assigned opponent usually determined in a ranking round shot as above.
 Each 3 arrow end constitutes a set worth 2 points if you have a higher score than your opponent (if tied 1 point each).
 First one to 6 points wins unless its all tied at 5 apiece when its a one arrow shoot off – nearest the spider (centre cross) wins.
-The 2012 Women’s gold medal came down to a one arrow shootoff and breathing was optional! (see Ki BoBae v Aida Roman) These matches can get very tense, makes for good spectator viewing as seen by the Olympics and is the format that World Archery deems to be the present and future of competitive archery.
+The 2012 Women’s Olympic gold medal came down to a one arrow shootoff and breathing was optional! (see Ki BoBae v Aida Roman) These matches can get very tense, makes for good spectator viewing as seen by the Olympics and is the format that World Archery deems to be the present and future of competitive archery.

 A vast video library of head to head target archery can be found on World Archery’s Youtube channel.